About

 1995: Dr. Kazmir received first Humanitarian award from the State of New Jersey’s Child Protection Commission and Children’s Trust Fund for his fundraising efforts to combat juvenile diabetes.

-1997: Dr. Kazmir also received the Gold Medal Award from Chabad House of Somerset, NJ which was previously granted to the Speaker of the United States House of Representatives.
+1997: Dr. Kazmir also received the Gold Medal Award by Rabbi Mendel from Chabad House of Somerset, NJ which was previously granted to the Speaker of the United States House of Representatives.

-1997: The Prime Minister of Israel and the Mayor of Jerusalem presented Dr. Kazmir with the Theodore Hertzel Award in recognition for his exceptional humanitarian efforts.
+1997: The Prime Minister of Israel and the Mayor of Jerusalem presented Dr. Kazmir with the Theodore Hertzel Award in recognition for his exceptional humanitarian efforts during the 50th year anniversary of Zionism.

 It was also during this time that Dr. Kazmir supported a program that sends New Jersey school teachers and hard of hearing students to Auschwitz to study the Holocaust, as well as Rutgers University’s Center for the Study of Jewish Life.